 - Earn 1 point per dollar on every other eligible purchase

 Eligible purchases don't include certain types of transactions, such as cash advances, lottery tickets, interest or fees.
-You also won't earn 3 points per dollar on your first $300 spent on travel each year cardholder anniversary year since you'll receive a statement credit to offset those purchases.
+You also won't earn 3 points per dollar on your first $300 spent on travel each account cardholder anniversary year since you'll receive a statement credit to offset those purchases.

 New Cardholders Can Earn an Intro Bonus